-In Version 2.0 files, the data associated with any one frequency may be split across any number of lines or may be placed on a single line of arbitrary length.
-Network data in a Version 2.0 file is parsed using the [Number of Ports] keyword and argument and the [Matrix Format] keyword and argument.
+In Version 2.0 and Version 2.1 files, the data associated with any one frequency may be split across any number of lines or may be placed on a single line of arbitrary length.
+Network data in a Version 2.0 or Version 2.1 file is parsed using the [Number of Ports] keyword and argument and the [Matrix Format] keyword and argument.
 For a Full matrix, a new frequency point is expected every $2n^2 + 1$ values, where n is the number of ports, regardless of intervening line termination sequences or characters.
 For a Lower or Upper matrix, a new frequency point is expected every $n^2 + n + 1$ values.